FieldWalker

 }

-Note: DiarkisUtils.WaitFor() uses the Threading.Sleep() function.
+Note: `DiarkisUtils.WaitFor()` uses the `Threading.Sleep()` function.
 It means that the main thread is blocking until the condition is met.
-Instead, it is recommended to use the DiarkisAsync.WaitFor() version available in the DiarkisAsync interface, which uses Unity's Coroutine mechanism instead of Threads.
+Instead, it is recommended to use the `DiarkisAsync.WaitFor()` version available in the [DiarkisAsync](https://github.com/Diarkis/diarkis-help-center/blob/main/gitbook/renewal/en/diarkis-client/samples/unity/field-walker/Scripts/Plugin/Common/DiarkisAsync.cs) interface, which uses Unity's `Coroutine` mechanism instead of `Threads`.

 **Unity Asynchronous Code Example:**